denimgroup/threadfix-examples/README.md

 # threadfix-examples

-Example scripts and code to do things with ThreadFix
+This repository contains scripts and other tools that can be used with ThreadFix.

+# Contents

+## software_attack_surface/

+This contains some scripts that can help organizations identify their software attack surface.